2 Ohio National Guard Soldiers awarded Purple Heart

 |0

-This work, 2 Ohio National Guard Soldiers awarded Purple Heart [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2 Ohio National Guard Soldiers awarded Purple Heart, by Stephanie Beougher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT